-- Apprentices: you should contact your Apprenticeship Enrolment and Support Team (AEST) or equivalent contact for further discussion.
-Your AEST will discuss the implications of changing your study plans with you and your employer - Postgraduate research Students: you should contact the Research Degrees Team for options for changing your study plans - Those studying a non-credit bearing Short Course: you should refer to the Conditions of Registration (Short Courses) 2022/23 - Those studying a Microcredential via the FutureLearn platform: you should contact support@futurelearn.com
+- Apprentices: you should contact your Apprenticeship Enrolment and Support Team (AEST) for further discussion.
+Your AEST will discuss the implications of changing your study plans with you and your employer - Postgraduate Research Students: you should contact the Research Degrees Team for options for changing your study plans - Those studying a non-credit bearing Short Course: you should refer to the Conditions of Registration (Short Courses) 2023/24 - Those studying an Open University microcredential via the FutureLearn platform you should contact support@futurelearn.com - Those studying an Open University microcredential via The Open University Virtual Learning Environment (VLE) Contact Us via the Help Centre

-This policy does not cover exam and end of module assessment postponement or resits/resubmissions.
-If you need information about policy and procedure relating to postponement or resits/ resubmissions, see the Assessment Handbook.
+This policy does not cover final assessed tasks (exam, end-of-module assessment (EMA), or end-of-module Tutor-Marked-Assignment (emTMA)) postponements or resits/resubmissions.
+If you need information about policy and procedure relating to postponements or resits/resubmissions, see the related policies, Exam Policy, , <a href="End-of-Modu